The mintmarks of Antioch = Theopolis (= Theoupolis)

 Struck 536/7-539.

 The Facing-Bust Coin Reform.
-The copper coins were reformed in year 12 (538/9).
-They were made larger and the profile bust was replaced with a facing bust.
-The new city name, "Theopolis" is abbreviated or spelled out in Greek (Antioch was primarily a Greek-speaking city) on the first folles.
+The copper coins were reformed in year 12 (538/9) to be larger and have facing busts instead of profile busts.
+Year 12 (538/9) was the first year with facing portraits at Constantinople, Nicomedia, and Cyzicus.
+Year 13 was the first year at Antioch and Carthage.
+At Antioch the new city name, "Theopolis" is abbreviated or spelled out in Greek (Antioch was primarily a Greek-speaking city) on the first folles.
 After this reform the coins were explicitly dated by regnal year.

 [Only year 13.] "θVΠO" is close to spelling out Theoupolis, with a bar above the "θV" indicating an abbreviation.